 How can we guarantee that our families can stay at our school?

-While we cannot guarantee that a family will be matched at your school through the UPK matching process, the state is placing importance on continuity of care to keep children in their existing school placements.
-This is included on the family application, which launched on January 17th.
+While there is no guarantee that a specific family will be matched at your school through the UPK matching process, the state is placing importance on continuity of care.
+Families must indicate their desire for continuity of care by checking the box indicating as such on their application.

 Can we choose to not accept a child based on behavioral or special needs that we cannot accommodate?